idubrov/siperl/demos/README.md

 =======================

 * busy: replies with busy after 10 seconds of ringing
-* hang: calls, then hangs after 2 seconds
+* hang: hangs after several seconds of established session

 To run the demos, compile the code and generate the release.
 Assuming the current directory is the project root directory